 I had some questions about the type of Dutch oven to use with my Volcano II so I called the 800 number and spoke extensively to the fellow who answered the phone.
 I am glad I did.
 He gave me some tips for using a Lodge 8 quart Dutch oven (you line up the “ears” of the Lodge with the tabs right inside the rim) but also suggested Camp Chef brand.
-He also told me that you can purchase disposable “Dutch oven liners” from Amazon or elsewhere that are really nice when out in the wilderness since the liner fits inside the Dutch oven and you just toss it out when done.
+He also told me that you can purchase disposable “Dutch oven liners” or elsewhere that are really nice when out in the wilderness since the liner fits inside the Dutch oven and you just toss it out when done.
 No muss, no fuss although I need to think about the ecological impact of these foil liners before I jump in.

 He also told me that a good way to gauge temperature was to assume that each charcoal briquette would put out about 27 degrees of heat so if I wanted to cook at 350 degrees, I would need 13 briquettes.

 I was very impressed with the customer service and the friendly attitude of the Volcano folks even though I had purchased my stove from one of their dealers and not directly from them.